quicwg/base-drafts/draft-ietf-quic-transport.md

 ack_delay_exponent, max_ack_delay, initial_source_connection_id,
 original_destination_connection_id, preferred_address,
 retry_source_connection_id, and stateless_reset_token.
-The client MUST use the server's new values in the handshake instead, and absent new values from the server, the default value.
+The client MUST use the server's new values in the handshake instead; if the server does not provide new values, the default value is used.

 A client that attempts to send 0-RTT data MUST remember all other transport parameters used by the server.
 The server can remember these transport